Diamondbacks vs. Guardians Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Corbin Carroll and others are available when the Cleveland Guardians visit the Arizona Diamondbacks at Chase Field on Saturday (at 10:10 PM ET).
+Those looking to place a player prop bet can find odds on Corbin Carroll, Jose Ramirez and others in the Arizona Diamondbacks-Cleveland Guardians matchup at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!